 The Italian Code of Civil Procedure provides for different kinds of interim measures, which can also apply to product liability cases.
 In general, the parties may apply for an interim measure both ante causam (ie, before ordinary proceedings) and during the proceedings to ensure that their rights are not affected by the duration of the proceedings.
 For example, the parties may apply to a court asking for a seizure over movable or immovable assets; for a measure of preventive investigation, which can be issued to ensure evidence-gathering when there is the risk that this evidence becomes unavailable in the future; or for any urgent measure that may be needed from time to time, based on a case-by-case analysis.
-The court releases the interim measure if the applicant proves that his or her claims will likely be admitted at the end of the proceedings and that there is an actual risk that the right he or she wants to safeguard might be irreparably undermined by the duration of the proceedings.
+The court releases the interim measure if the applicant proves that their claims will likely be admitted at the end of the proceedings and that there is an actual risk that the right they want to safeguard might be irreparably undermined by the duration of the proceedings.

-With regard to other forms of non-monetary relief, Italian law provides for a specific action aimed at safeguarding the interests of consumers (eg, inhibitory action).
-Accordingly, consumers and consumers' associations are entitled to take action to protect the collective interests of consumers and users by applying to the court and asking it to:
+With regard to other forms of non-monetary relief, Italian law provides for specific actions aimed at safeguarding the interests of consumers (eg, inhibitory action).
+Accordingly, consumers and consumers' associations in accordance with the rules governing class actions introduced in Italy by Law No. 31 of 12 April 2019, as well as entities specifically authorised to initiate representative actions in accordance with Legislative Decree No. 28 of 10 March 2023, are entitled to take action to protect the collective interests of consumers and users by applying to the court and asking it to: